llakala/nixos/roadmap.md

 - [ ] Kit out bash / try other terminals

 # IMPROVEMENTS:
+- [ ] Improve the way inputs are passed from flake to be more clear and less hacky (ASAP)
+- [ ] Learn how to custom-build firefox extensions to add movie-web remastered

 - [ ] Make username consistent to avoid annoyance